craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 ###### REQ: 3EXP
 ###### 3 AP
 ###### USE: Armor - Heavy
-''
+'Your opponent's attacks falter and fail, as you defend the few chinks in your armoring.'

-Until the beginning of your next turn, you gain 2 Damage Resistance.
+Until the beginning of your next turn, you gain 3 Bludgeoning Damage Resistance, 3 Piercing Damage Resistance, and 3 Slashing Damage Resistance.